photoup-nasif/EditImageAPI/README.md

         ]
 }
 ```
-- revision_data - list of image ids and its revision comment
+- revision_data - list/hash of image ids and its revision comment
 ```
 "revision_data": {
         [